Homeschool Year Two: Our Rhythms & Priorities

 These small daily habits are teaching our kids so much more than just how to complete a checklist.
 They’re learning responsibility, independence, discipline, and how to care for themselves and the space around them.

-A rhythm we’re adding this year is morning basket time for my youngest.
+A few rhythms we’re adding this year are morning basket/station time for my youngest and afternoon quiet time for everyone.

 Last year, I struggled with figuring out how to include her while teaching the older kids.
-She wanted to be involved (which I love), but I didn’t always know how to balance her need for attention and connection while also staying focused on the older kids’ lessons.
+She wanted to be involved (which I love), but I didn’t always know how to balance her need for attention and connection while staying focused on their lessons.

 This year, I’m shifting my mindset.

-Instead of seeing her interruptions as something getting in the way of our homeschool, I’m trying to create a place where she feels like she belongs in it.
+Instead of seeing her interruptions as something getting in the way of our homeschool, I’m creating a space where she feels like she belongs in it.

 Some of the most valuable learning happening in our home doesn’t come from a workbook.
-It happens through everyday life.
+It happens through the simple, everyday moments where our kids learn to contribute, take ownership, and become more independent.

-This year, we’re implementing a monthly chore rotation where each child has one age-appropriate responsibility they’re learning to own.
-The goal isn’t just to get help around the house (although that’s definitely a bonus 😉)—it’s to teach them that being part of a family means contributing.
+This year, we’re implementing a monthly chore rotation where each child has one age-appropriate responsibility they’re learning to take ownership of.
+The goal isn’t just to get help around the house (although that’s definitely a bonus 😉), it’s to teach them that being part of a family means contributing and caring for the space around them.

 Depending on their age and ability, chores might look like: